gitaarwerk/Butler-device-implementation-library/README.md

 RESTful service for Butler home automation system.
 This framework will be in charge of handling any requests to other devices in its network.

+Todo
+* convert framework from Apache PHP to Hack
+*